top of page

 The topic is current and important…So many dramatic conflicts in Living Will; direct conflict between family desires and the medical profession, inner conflicts of family members struggling to make moral decisions they can live with ...
 So much is going on that's political and personal to everyone.

-Living Will receives its premier at the 2018 Toronto Fringe so has no press history.
+Living Will received its premier at the 2018 Toronto Fringe.
 Here are quotations from some of our company:

 Q: What inspired you to work